Telecommunication-Telemedia-Assessment/bitstream_mode3_videoparser/README.md

 ```

-If you want to run the parser under windows please checkout [development.md](./development.md).
+If you want to run the parser under Windows please checkout [development.md](./development.md).

 ## Building
 To finally build the parser run `build_and_test.sh`, or